05aradhanasingh/flood-area-segmentation/README.md

 The model achieved good segmentation performance on the test set.
 It successfully highlights flood-affected areas and performs well in terms of both pixel-level accuracy and IoU score.

-## Future Work

-Possible future improvements include using multi-temporal or multi-spectral satellite imagery to enhance model accuracy.
-Increasing the dataset size and incorporating data from different flood events can also improve generalization.